seek-oss/braid-design-system/.changeset/README.md

 ### Github action creates a changeset PR (kind of like renovate)

-After merging the PR to master, a new PR is automatically created that contains the result of `yarn changeset version`.
+After merging the PR to master, a new PR is automatically created that contains the result of `pnpm changeset version`.

 This: